Wengorito/NotebookApp/README.md

 >_[Udemy course](https://eylearning.udemy.com/course/windows-presentation-foundation-masterclass/)_

 ## Functionalities
-- Register an account and create personal notes in Rich Text Format!
+- Register an account and create personal notes in Rich Text Format
-- Divide them into separate notebooks as you please.
+- Divide your notes into separate notebooks as you please
-- Right-click to open context menu in order to rename or delete an item.
+- Right-click to open context menu in order to rename or delete an item
-- Use Azure speech to text functionality when you're fed of simple typing.
+- Use speech to text functionality when you're fed of simple typing
-- Access your notes from anywhere!
+- Access your notes remotely from anywhere!

+## 3rd party services
-Application uses Google Firebase Authentication and Realtime for user registration/login and database.
-Notes are kept in Azure Storage cloud.
+- Google Firebase Authentication for user registration/login
+- Google Firebase Realtime as data base (initially SQLite)
+- Azure Storage cloud blobs for notes content
+- Azure Speech to Text for speech recognition
+- Blend for Visual Studio 2022 for animations

 ## Application screenshots
 Main window view